C2DH/ranketwo/_assignments/boder/02-analogue-digital.en.md

 tags:
  - history of communication technology
  - obsolete recording devices
+requirements: Fast WIFI connection, access to Ranke.2, computer or laptop, application on laptop or computer to view video.
 outcomes:
  - Learning about the physics of audio recording in analogue and digital form
  - Understanding how we depende on technology for the spread of knowledge